louarn-rous/conlang/README.md

 ### Phonemics

 when ⟨si⟩ is the initial syllable in a word, it is realized as \[çi].
-when ⟨u⟩ terminates a word, it is oft realized as \[ɯ].
+⟨u⟩ is oft realized as \[ɯ], especially when it terminates a word.
 ⟨u⟩ is occasionally realized as \[ʊ].
 ⟨š⟩ is oft realized as \[ɕ] rather than \[ʃ].
 ⟨ž⟩ is oft realized as \[ʑ] rather than \[ʒ].